 Differences in Salary & Expenses

-The difference between a real estate broker vs agent salary is brokers typically earn a higher income than agents, mainly because brokers receive a percentage of all of their agent’s sales commissions.
-If brokers list and sell property, there’s no commission split because they are the owner of the brokerage, so 100% of funds go toward the brokerage.
+The difference between a real estate broker vs agent salary is that brokers typically earn a higher income than agents, mainly because brokers receive a percentage of all of their agent’s sales commissions.
+If brokers list and sell property, there’s no commission split because they are the owner of the brokerage, so 100% of the funds go toward the brokerage.
 However, brokers also carry higher expenses.